Sadafsaiyed/Volopay-Backend-Assignment/README.md

  - API Use Case:
  * What is the percentage of sold items (seats) department-wis

- -Expected Output:
+ - Expected Output:
  The API should return a JSON object with department names as keys and their corresponding percentages as values.

- -Parameters:
+ - Parameters:
  start_date: A DATE parameter specifying the start date of the period for which you want to retrieve the data.
  end_date: A DATE parameter specifying the end date of the period for which you want to retrieve the data.

- -Let's explain the API in detail:
+ - Let's explain the API in detail:

 The API endpoint "/api/percentage_of_department_wise_sold_items" is designed to calculate the percentage of sold items, specifically seats, department-wise within a specific period.